Computer Information Systems – Executive | MS

 - A Virtual Orientation Session to cover immigration issues, academics, login processes, billing and payments, and an opportunity to meet the faculty and staff of NEC will take place a week before the term start.
 Admitted students will receive the link to access the orientation session.

-- For students who start on this date, the first residency will take place on June 22-24, 2018 in New England College’s Henniker, New Hampshire Campus.
+- For students who start on this date, the first residency will take place on August 10-12, 2018 in New England College’s Henniker, New Hampshire, campus.

-- A CPT option is available each semester, starting the first semester.
-For students not choosing CPT, a practicum/capstone project will be available each semester.
+- A CPT option is required each semester, starting the first semester.

 - Students must take at least seven credits per semester to be considered full-time.

 The NEC curriculum focuses on the primary topics that that the ACM (Association of Computer Machinery) identifies as the pillars of an IT curriculum, with a new focus on Cybersecurity:

 - Human-computer interface

 A total of 36 credit hours are required for program completion: ten three-credit courses and six credits of CPT.